exabiome/gtnet/docs/source/training.rst

 Updating the gtnet software
 ---------------------------
-After training a new model and packaging the model, the DeployPkg class will need to be updated with the new URL and checksum of the new deployment package.
+After training a new model and packaging the model, the :py:class:`~gtnet.utils.DeployPkg` class will need to be updated with the new URL and checksum of the new deployment package.
 This can be done starting around `here <https://github.com/exabiome/gtnet/blob/b9ba8a4fb1a63affd9047005c92c12799df9c2b7/src/gtnet/utils.py#L36>`_ in the code.